xyljames/AngularPrimeNumberGenerator/primeNumberGenetor/README.md

 # PrimeNumberGenetor

-To use test driven development to implement a prime number generator that returns an ordered list of all prime numbers in a given range (inclusive of the endpoints).
+Angular project that to implement a prime number generator that returns an ordered list of all prime numbers in a given range (inclusive of the endpoints).

 ## Usage

 Enter a starting and ending number to generate all the prime number within this range.
 Enter: 2-5(same with 5-2), output: 2,3,5.
+To click generated item to delete it  from list.

+## folder structure

+src/app/about: about page componenet to state the problem requirements. src/app/generator: main generator component folder which has main HTML5 page, test cases and generator component. src/app/generator/models: folder has interface PrimeNumberGenerator, UpdPrimeNumGenerator class and its own componenet test file. src/app/: main app module with configured routing.

 ## Install